ciurca/GoingFurtherBlog/content/quotes.md

 * "Nothing changes if nothing changes." - VA
 * “**No one can lose either the past or the future** - how **could** anyone be deprived of what he does not possess? ...
 It is only the present moment of which **either** stands to be deprived: and if this is all he has, he cannot **lose** what he does not have.” - Marcus Aurelius

 The list will be continued once I'll find more quotes that are worthy.
-Until then, you can check out my Twitter @raduciurca, for more thoughts and ideas.
+Until then, you can check out my Twitter **@raduciurca**, for more thoughts and ideas.
 We will be **going further**.